ANK002X/ANK002X/README.md

 - 👀 I’m interested in Data Analytics, Data Engineering, App Development, and I absolutely love diagnosing and problem solving
 - 🌱 I’m currently exploring Artificial Intelligence topics
 - 💞️ I’m looking to collaborate on Data Analysis projects, and/or projects to help the community
-- 📫 Reach me on LinkedIn: Aditya K (www.linkedin.com/in/adityakhajanchi)
+- 📫 Reach me on LinkedIn: [Aditya K](www.linkedin.com/in/adityakhajanchi)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Can solve a Rubik's cube under 2 mins